Check out these 25 Magnificent Art Collections at Historic Hotels Across the USA

 Lancaster Arts Hotel (1881) Lancaster, Pennsylvania

-The historic serves as one of Lancaster, Pennsylvania's premiere art galleries, displaying over $300,000 worth of fine art on its historic walls.
+The historic Lancaster Arts Hotel serves as one of Lancaster, Pennsylvania's premiere art galleries, displaying over $300,000 worth of fine art on its historic walls.
 The gallery exposes the work of established artists to a broader audience and promotes the rich fabric of the arts in Lancaster County.

 The hotel building was once a 19th-century tobacco warehouse, and much later renovated, restored, and turned into a vibrant hotel, which was inducted into Historic Hotels of America in 2008.